wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 - ``C``: Country name.
 This value should be introduced using the two letter code, e.g.: ``US``.

-These are the default values that are preconfigured in the template downloaded, nevertheless, there are some more values that can be added to the certificates:
+These are the default values that are preconfigured in the template downloaded, nevertheless, there are some other values that can be added to the certificates:

 - ``S``: State or province.
 It should be spelled out in full, not using abbreviations.

-- ``E``: Email adress
+- ``E``: Email adress.

 There can be added even more security improvements, such us the use of a password for the private keys or the creation of intermediate CA certificates.
 To learn more about this, visit the `Search Guard's offline TLS tool documentation <https://docs.search-guard.com/latest/offline-tls-tool>`_.

 The node certificates need the server's IP to be specified, and there can be added as many IPs as neccessary.
-To create a node certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` in the ``nodes:`` section modifying the required fields on the Elasticsearch's master node:
+To create a node certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` file in the ``nodes:`` section modifying the required fields on the Elasticsearch's master node:

     .. code-block:: yaml